carroll-tech/data-project-example/infrastructure/networking/setup.md

 The architecture uses a single Google-managed SSL certificate that covers:
 - The root domain (data-project-example.net)
 - Explicit subdomains (cd.data-project-example.net)
-- Wildcard domain (*.data-project-example.net) if enabled
+- All other subdomains via host-based routing

 Note that Google-managed SSL certificates have some limitations:
 - Provisioning Time: It can take up to 24 hours for a certificate to be fully provisioned